bokand/RenderingIndependentScrollOffsets/README.md

 The values that the engine clamps to are inconsistent and somewhat arbitrary.
 For example, some browsers will account for ctrl+/- zooming to allow more precision, but not pinch-zoom or CSS transforms.
 Furthermore, the behaviors vary significantly between major browsers.

 One could argue these are bugs and should be fixed to provide specific, interoperable behavior.
-However, I’d like to argue that clamping scroll offset values at all can produce surprising and unintuitive behavior and we should change to a model where offsets are unclamped.
+However, I’d like to argue that snapping scroll offset values at all can produce surprising and unintuitive behavior and we should change to a model where offsets are unsnapped.

 Consider a device with an unusual UI scaling factor.
 The Nexus 5X has a devicePixelRatio of 2.625.
 This means that one CSS reference pixel is 2.625 device pixels.
 Suppose the author wishes to scroll the page: